AllanccWang/electronic_projects/LAB21_Smart_Sorting_System_with_HX711_and_APDS-9960_Modules/README.md

 # Project Outcome

-After successful debugging and validation, all technical requirements for the PoC system were met:
+After successful debugging and validation, all technical requirements for the system were met:

 - **Sensing Stability** is confirmed for both weight and color data acquisition.
 - **Actuation Reliability** is achieved, with the SG90 servo motor successfully rotating to **0°**, **90°**, and **180°** based on classification results, and reliably homing.